SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: System design

 \textbf{Cross-shard Endorsement}.
-In this phase, each shard is responsible for monitoring the previous shard and announcing the endorsement decisions via intra-shard consensus.
-Each proposed block must record one \emph{prepared} block received from the previous shard in the endorsement order.
-Hence each honest node must verify the validity of transactions and guarantee that the endorsement decision in this block does not conflict with that in its parent blocks.
-In this case, once such a block passes intra-shard consensus and becomes \emph{prepared}, it records the endorsement decision for its shard.
+The LCE protocol utilizes the endorsement group of multiple shards to decide on one of the fork branches on a corrupted shard.
+Since an honest shard will only endorse blocks on one fork branch on a corrupted shard to eliminate forks, a group must contain at least one honest shard except with negligible failure probability.
+To ensure that multiple honest shards within the same endorsement group make consistent endorsement decisions, the LCE protocol requires that shards conduct endorsements based on the ascending order of Shard IDs.

-For example, as shown in Figure~\ref{fig1}, we set the size of endorsement group $M$ as 3 for simplicity, and the endorsement is processed in ascending order of shard ID.
-Since both $A_2'$ and $A_2''$ are children of $A_1$ and block $B_2$ has endorsed block $A_1$, block $B_3$ can endorse block $A_2'$ or $A_2''$.
-For simplicity, we assume shard $1$ receives block $A_2'$ first and endorses it in block $B_3$.
-Then the malicious leader of shard $2$ proposes two blocks (blocks $C_4'$ and $C_4''$) that can only endorse $B_3$ from shard $1$.
+In this phase, each shard is responsible for monitoring the previous shard and making endorsement decisions via intra-shard consensus.
+Specifically, it verifies the validity of the prepared block received from the preceding shard and selects a prepared one.
+Then, it conducts intra-shard consensus to record this \emph{prepared} block's hash into its block header.
+Each honest node will ensure that the endorsement decision in this block does not conflict with that in its parent blocks (i.e., this block and its parent blocks endorse on the same fork branch from the preceding shard).
+Once such a block passes intra-shard consensus, it records the endorsement decision for its shard.